A CERN placement: Krishni's experience

 My learnings

-My degree at Queen Mary University of London provided a strong foundation in physics, mathematics and analytical thinking.
-Modules in material science and computational methods helped me approach the technical aspects such as CERN's FLAIR software with confidence, while Laboratory and project work developed the independence and discipline required in a professional research environment.
+"My degree at Queen Mary provided a strong foundation in physics, mathematics and analytical thinking.
+Modules in materials science and computational methods helped me approach the technical aspects such as CERN's FLAIR software with confidence, while the university's laboratory and project work developed my independence and the discipline required in a professional research environment.

 During the placement, I was surprised by how thoughtfully the onboarding process was structured.
-After the initial training and guidance, I was encouraged to explore research of my own accord including into the Sullivan guide to radiation.
+After the initial training and guidance, I was encouraged to explore research of my own accord, including into the Sullivan guide to radiation.
 The balance between support and autonomy created an environment where learning felt very natural and rewarding.

-The placement has strengthened both my technical understanding and my problem-solving approach.
+The placement has strengthened both my technical understanding and my problem-solving approach."

 Krishni in a hard hat, pulling a funny face as she gestures towards a large lab of technical equipment